-For reporting bugs in KDE at bugzilla.novell.com, it is helpful to know which packages are installed.
-Some people have only the plain openSUSE release packages installed (sometimes with and sometimes without online updates) and others have upgraded from the KDE3 or KDE4 repositories at opensuse.org.
-Some even run some experimental packages that might induce further bugs.
+For reporting bugs in KDE at bugzilla.opensuse.org, it is helpful to know which packages are installed.
+Some have only the official openSUSE packages installed and others use packages from KDE repositories.

 More information: Debugging KDE